johannacarolinep/watercolour-school/README.md

 ### Deployment to GitHub Pages
 The webpages are deployed to GitHub pages, using Git version control.
 The steps to deployment are as follows:
 - In the GitHub repository, navigate to the Settings tab.
-- From the source section drop-down menu, select the Main Branch, then click "Save".
+- From the source section drop-down menu, select the main branch, then click "Save".

-Once a push is detected to the Main branch GitHub will update the webpages with the new code in the Main branch.
+Once a push is detected to the main branch GitHub will update the webpages with the new code in the main branch.

 The live link can be found [here](https://johannacarolinep.github.io/watercolour-school/).